Knowledge Hub

 • It was ‘abundantly clear... that the employee was pursuing a personal vendetta against his employer’

-Organisations should take heed and create awareness on disciplinary procedures for insider malice.
+Organisations should take heed and create awareness of disciplinary procedures for insider malice.

-It is also important to note that should there be any failure on behalf of the employer then the employer will likely be directly or vicariously liable.
+It is also important to note that if there is any failure on the part of the employer, they will likely be directly or vicariously liable.

-Depending on what kind of data has been comprised, there may be a need to report to the Information Commissioners Officer (ICO).
+Depending on the type of data that has been compromised, there may be a need to report to the Information Commissioner's Office (ICO).
 Where there has been a breach of personal data, once you have established the likelihood of the risk to people's rights and freedoms, you must notify the ICO.
-Should there not be a risk, then there may not be a need to report.
+If there is no risk, then there may be no need to report.
 In any event, this would lie at the heart of the data protection officer’s decision-making process.
-It is necessary to have in place a breach reporting procedure that is communicated and adhered to, so employees are aware of who needs to be informed should there be a breach.
-A personal data breach needs reporting to the ICO within 72-hours of becoming aware of the breach.
+It is essential to have a breach reporting procedure in place that is clearly communicated and consistently adhered to, so employees are aware of who needs to be informed in the event of a breach.
+A personal data breach must be reported to the ICO within 72 hours of becoming aware of the breach.
 If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, then those individuals also need to be informed, without undue delay.

 If you are a supplier (of products or services) organisation, rule 101 is to check the contract.
-As a supplier or a sub supplier, the obligations to report may filter up or down the chain and may impose time limits.
-Often these time limits are not short of around 48-hours, this is to give the ultimate client the leeway to be able to report the breach to the ICO within the 72-hour window.
-Data that is considered important usually contains identifiable data, financial data or trade secrets.
-Not all the former may contain personal data, but contracts may cater for instructions on breach reporting time limits, indemnity, liability and at times an immediate audit.
-Such things can lead to discussions for renewal of terms, pricing or termination of services.
-This is why any sub processor must enter into similar onerous obligations as their client(s).
+As a supplier or a sub-supplier, the obligations to report may filter up or down the chain and may impose time limits.
+Often, these time limits are not short, typically around 48 hours, which allows the ultimate client to report the breach to the ICO within the 72-hour window.
+Data that is considered necessary typically contains identifiable information, financial data, or trade secrets.
+Not all former employees may contain personal data, but contracts may include instructions on breach reporting time limits, indemnity, liability, and, at times, an immediate audit.
+Such things can lead to discussions regarding the renewal of terms, pricing, or termination of services.
+This is why any sub-processor must enter into similar onerous obligations as their client(s).
 This is to ensure that liability can filter down the chain.

-In practice, it’s hard to find where contracts are located, who owns them, what it says and whether the terns are implemented in business.
-A good contract management system can assist in swiftness and efficiency in light of a breach.
-A supplier risk management process should also be robust where risks have been assessed prior to negotiating any contract.
-The assessment should be considered carefully in line with the organisations’ risk appetite.
+In practice, it’s challenging to locate contracts, determine who owns them, understand their contents, and verify whether the terms are being implemented in the business.
+A sound contract management system can facilitate speed and efficiency in the event of a breach.
+A supplier risk management process should also be robust, where risks have been assessed prior to negotiating any contract.
+The assessment should be considered carefully in line with the organisation’s risk appetite.

-A cyber attack that leads to loss of personal data will incur substantial fines.
-It is highly likely that any data would contain some, if not minimal, personal data.
-The higher maximum amount an organisation can get fined is £17.5 million or 4% of the total annual worldwide turnover in the preceding financial year, whichever is higher.
-Usually in practice, the higher amount would apply to a failure to comply with any of the data protection principles, any rights an individual may have under Part 3 of the Data Protection Act 2018 or in relation to any transfers of data to third countries.
+A cyber attack that results in the loss of personal data will incur substantial fines.
+Any data would likely contain some, if not minimal, personal data.
+The higher maximum amount an organisation can be fined is £17.5 million or 4% of the total annual worldwide turnover in the preceding financial year, whichever is higher.
+Typically, the higher amount applies to a failure to comply with any of the data protection principles, any rights an individual may have under Part 3 of the Data Protection Act 2018, or concerning any transfers of data to third countries.
 Should there be any breach of administrative requirements, then the standard maximum amount will apply, which is £8.7 million or 2% of the total annual worldwide turnover in the preceding financial year, whichever is higher.
 Fines can lead to reputational damage as well as business sustainability.

-In October 2020, British Airways was fined £20 million for security failings that facilitated a cyber attack, this led to personal data of 429,612 customers and staff being accessed.
-This followed a year after being fined £183million where the data of 500,000 customers was compromised.
-The ICO is taking no prisoners and are being forceful in imposing substantial penalties.
+In October 2020, British Airways was fined £20 million for security failings that facilitated a cyber attack, which led to the personal data of 429,612 customers and staff being accessed.
+This followed a year after the company was fined £183 million for compromising the data of 500,000 customers.
+The ICO is taking no prisoners and is being forceful in imposing substantial penalties.

-Cyber liability insurance is aimed at protecting an organisation from data breaches or malicious cyber hacks on work computer systems.
+Cyber liability insurance is designed to protect an organisation from data breaches or malicious cyber attacks on its work computer systems.

 Cyber insurance should be factored in, once you have conducted your cyber risk assessment and your continuity planning, as this is the only way the organisation will strive to survive in the event a cyber attack occurs.